hadi0102/Starbucks_Offers/README.md

 ## Description

-This project consists in predicting the right offer to the Starbucks app member
+This project consists in predicting the right offer to the Starbucks app member.

 The steps of this projects were:
 - explore data: understand what were the offers that led to transaction and who where the person using them intentionaly